 Innovation means being creative, thinking outside the box, to discover new ways of doing things.

-Creativity and innovation can be vital to the success of a business because they allow for better processes, more engaged staff and ultimately happier customers.
+Creativity and innovation in the workplace can be vital to the success of a business because they allow for better processes, more engaged staff and ultimately happier customers.

-So how can you cultivate creativity and innovation in your workplace?
+So how can you cultivate creativity and innovation in the workplace?

 The first step is an aligned vision.